 For those of you who are worried about securing your bitcoin, note that Casa is designed around our Wealth Security Protocol which ensures that your home is not a single point of failure.
 As such, you need not have extreme home security in order to protect your keys from all manner of attacks and disasters.

 Want to stay in the loop?

-Join the Casa Intelligence Briefing for news + developments impacting your personal security and privacy.
+Join the Casa Security Briefing for news + developments impacting your personal security and privacy.